neuroretransmit/x-lang/README.md

 The X language aims to be a system level language that incorporates functional paradigms - it may even become functional.

+## Current State

+X language currently has only its parser built for variable declarations.
+I will be plugging this into LLVM over the next week or so and we will see our first generated IR program.

 ## Slated Features

 * LLVM-C backend for code generation (Support all the things!)